Cosas1008/LeetCode/Practice/SlidingWindow/README.md

 - [x] 1658	Minimum Operations to Reduce X to Zero ( similar to two sum, hash)
 - [x] 1888  Mininum Number of Flips to Make the Binary String Alternation

 ## TODO
-- [ ] 239   Sliding Window Maximum
 - [ ] 480   Sliding Window Median
 - [ ] 567   Permutation in String
 - [ ] 727   Minimum Window Subsequence
 - [ ] 978   Longest Turbulent Subarray
 - [ ] 995	Minimum Number of K Consecutive Bit Flips
 - [ ] 1004	Max Consecutive Ones III
-- [ ] 1100	Find K-Length Substrings With No Repeated Characters
-- [ ] 1151	Minimum Swaps to Group All 1's Together
 - [ ] 1040	Moving Stones Until Consecutive II
 - [ ] 1052	Grumpy Bookstore Owner
 - [ ] 1074	Number of Submatrices That Sum to Target
+- [ ] 1100	Find K-Length Substrings With No Repeated Characters
+- [ ] 1151	Minimum Swaps to Group All 1's Together
 - [ ] 1176	Diet Plan Performance
 - [ ] 1208	Get Equal Substrings Within Budget
+- [ ] 1358  Number of Substrings Containing All Three Characters
 - [ ] 1423	Maximum Points You Can Obtain from Cards
 - [ ] 1438	Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
 - [ ] 1456	Maximum Number of Vowels in a Substring of Given Length
 - [ ] 1498	Number of Subsequences That Satisfy the Given Sum Condition
 - [ ] 1499	Max Value of Equation
-- [ ] 1358  Number of Substrings Containing All Three Characters

 Binary Subarrays With Sum